muratk3n/thirdwave/en/tweets/2020/week17c.md

 this preferential system.
 After a while ppl forgot how it started.
 Who would research its basis?
 People like Thomas Friedman are too fucking stupid to question those assumptions.
-This is the guy who will write the narrative for you after it happened, within the existing reality.
+This is the guy who will write the narrative for you after the fact, within the existing bubble / reality.
 He doesnt have the necessary constitution to dig any deeper.
 Same for most of the Washington think-tank crowd.
-The ones who could, had the skills somehow stayed out, I guess also bcz of inertia.
+The ones who could, had the skills somehow stayed out, I guess again bcz of inertia.

 *2020-4-23 10:11:6*